shahoraiar/FarmHub/README.md

 ## 🌱 Farms & Farmers

 ### Farmer (Role User)
+> **Note:** To create a Farmer user, you must first create a Farm.
+> A Farmer must be assigned to a Farm, and a Farm can have many Farmers.
 | URL | Method | Description | Permission |
 |-----|--------|-------------|-------------|
 | `/farms/farmer/create/` | POST | Create a **Farmer user** + Farmer profile | SuperAdmin, Agent (with model perms) |